Topological quantum thermometry: Conclusions

-{\it Discussion and conclusions}--- We showed that the spinless fermions in a one-dimensional optical lattice described by the Rice-Mele model in open boundary conditions geometry can serve as an optimal local quantum thermometer operating in the sub-nK regime.
-Based on the parameter estimation theory, we analyzed the thermal sensitivity of the considered system in terms of quantum Fisher information.
-We showed that the staggered field amplitude can control the quantum thermometer's energy gap to match the estimated temperature, allowing us to maximize the sensitivity of the thermometer for a range of temperature values.
-Finally, we showed that the classical Fisher information obtained from more realistic and experimentally feasible lattice occupation measurements is close to the quantum Fisher information limit.
+We showed that the experimentally feasible system of spinless fermions confined in a one-dimensional optical lattice described by the Rice-Mele model can serve as an optimal local quantum thermometer operating in the sub-nK temperature regime.
+Moreover, we showed that the classical Fisher information obtained from experimentally feasible lattice site occupation measurements is close to the quantum Fisher information limit.
+Finally, the utility of the proposed thermometer probe is demonstrated through an investigation of its thermalization dynamics with a coupled system.
+The results indicate that the probe equilibrates to the system's temperature by appropriately tuning the interaction strength and the duration of interaction without affecting the temperature of the system.
+This highlights the efficacy of the proposed model as a reliable equilibrium quantum thermometer.

-The primary open question for utilizing the proposed quantum thermometer is about thermalization dynamics after coupling to another quantum system.
-Such a coupling can occur via contact interactions with another system of quantum particles confined in a lattice or via induced long-range Rydberg-dressed interactions leading to unconstrained energy transfer between the quantum thermometer \cite{PhysRevA.89.011402,PRXQuantum.4.020301} and the quantum gas in a harmonic trap \cite{PhysRevA.95.043606}.